Choosing Ebook Topics To Write About? Find Ideas In Blog Posts You’ve Already Written, Competitors’ Ebooks, And What Audiences Want To Have Solved.

 See if you can extend similar angles in your ebook, and add a lot more meat than is available in the article.
 Nothing like riding a wave that is already cresting!

-5. See what you’re really good at in your niche area: pick a topic you know like the back of your hand
+5. Pick a topic in your niche area you know like the back of your hand

 It doesn’t take a genius to know that you can’t write an ebook – or indeed, any book – on a topic you know very little about.
 If you are in a niche where there are large gaps in your knowledge, don’t take up an ebook topic that is in one of your weak areas.
 Pick topics where you know the depth and breadth of the whole topic – as they wise say, you must know your topic like the back of your hand.